Improving Economies for Stronger Communities (IESC)

 Funder: USDA Food for Progress

-Program Overview: EQ increased productivity and sales for high-value fruit and vegetable value chains (e.g., pineapple, avocado, cocoa).
+Program overview: EQ increased productivity and sales for high-value fruit and vegetable value chains (such as pineapple, avocado, and cocoa).
 The program used a combination of technical assistance and intensive farmer training to ensure that food products being sold in local and export markets were grown, harvested, and handled under sanitary conditions with accountability.

-Relation to IESC Expertise: IESC prepared and supported DR exporters to participate in trade shows, host buyer visits to the DR, and undertake exporter visits to the U.S. and Europe.
-IESC leveraged major international platforms such as Fruit Logistica Berlin and the North America Producer Marketing Association (PMA) to showcase beneficiary products, promote new product branding, and network with buyers.
+Relation to IESC expertise: IESC prepared and supported Dominican Republic exporters to participate in trade shows, host buyer visits to the Dominican Republic, and undertake exporter visits to the U.S. and Europe.
+IESC leveraged major international platforms such as Fruit Logistica Berlin and the North America Producer Marketing Association to showcase products from program participants, promote new product branding, and network with buyers.
 These efforts generated tens of millions in new transactions and transferred market knowledge.
-Beneficiaries generated more than $8 million in new sales for every $1 in market access program funding spent.
+Program participants generated more than $8 million in new sales for every $1 in market access program funding spent.

 Vietnam